Data generation accelerators

 The data generation activity has many potential uses and is highly configurable.
 In order to make it easier for you to set up common use cases, we have created a series of accelerators that will do much of the work of configuring the data generation activity to carry out the accelerator task.
 They give you a good starting point which you can then adapt to your own use case.
 For example by limiting the data that is extracted or masking some of that data.

-Below is a list of the accelerators that are available.
+Below is the list of the accelerators that are available.

 This guide will step you through the process of setting up and using these different accelerators and guide you on some variations that you can add to customise your data.
-Where there are differences, these are highlighted in the guide by using collapsible sections.
+Where there are differences between the accelerators, these are highlighted in the guide by using collapsible sections.

 Create a data generation activity